mattc41190/utilitiesforme/THEMES.md

 `[entity]-color-[fill/complement]-[state]`

 Here the optional `entity` field (as denoted by `[]`) can be replaced by with something called `text` for text colors.
 The semi-optional `complement` is used only for background colors and is intended to enrich an otherwise monotone feel.
 The optional `state` qualifier is intended to denote entity state and shouldn't be used where entity is not provided.
-An example of fully leveraging this.
+An example of fully leveraging this might look like:

+`primary-fill`

+OR

+`text-primary-hover`

 **Colors:**